sovity/edc-ce/docs/Frontend/Consuming/initiating-transfer.md

 # Data Transfer Process

-{% hint style="warning" %} When using the Connector UI, only a HttpData-Push can be triggered, not an HttpData-Pull.
-For an HttpData-Pull, the Management-API of the connector must be used instead. {% endhint %}
+{% hint style="warning" %} When using the Connector UI, only a HttpData-Push can be triggered, not an HttpData-Pull. {% endhint %}

 To transfer the data to your desired data sink, navigate to the ```Contracts``` page.
 This page displays all your contract agreements, including both consuming and providing contract agreements.
 You can easily distinguish between them by the arrow next to the Contract Agreement (Up = providing, Down = consuming).
 You can inspect data on your contract agreements, such as the counterpart Connector.